Phantom65536/csc207-ThoughtVault/Initial Design.md

   - bool createEvent(): create and save an event
   - bool editEvent(): edit an existing event and save its changes
   - bool deleteEvent(): delete an existing event
-  - Event Output Data getEvent(): return an Event instance when the user wants to view its details
+  - [Event Output Data, Notification Output Data] getEvent(): return an Event instance when the user wants to view its details
-  - Event Output Data getAllEvents(): get all events to show in listed or calendar view
+  - ArrayList of Event Output Data getAllEvents(): get all events to show in listed or calendar view
 - External Event Input Boundary:
   - bool importEvent()
   - bool exportEvent()